Resilient Virginia News

 In mid-summer, the GO Virginia Board approved a policy to implement the Economic Resilience and Recovery Program with up to $14.66 million in GO Virginia funds.
 Each GO Virginia regional council may apply for up to $1 million to support strategic initiatives in response to the economic conditions caused by the COVID-19 pandemic.
 In addition, the GO Virginia Board approved flexible policy changes to accelerate the deployment of funding.
 Applications are accepted through the nine GO Virginia Regional Councils.
 For more information on this program, click here.

 Resilience Events Calendar

-This Spring, so many webinars, conferences, and advocacy meetings are happening online that we encourage you to:
+Check out the many webinars, conferences, and community meetings that are happening online this Fall.

 - Check our Resilient Events Calendar on a regular basis to find out what is happening in Virginia and around the nation.

 - Give a special look to our regional partners — Leaders in Energy and USGBC Virginia — who have transitioned to all virtual events.